• Skip to primary navigation

 See, I knew there was a catch.

-So, how do you earn 125k Rapid Rewards Points?
+So, how do you earn 135k Rapid Rewards Points?

 All hope is not lost!
-There are a few other ways to earn Southwest Rapid Rewards Points, even 125k Rapid Rewards points in the same calendar year.
+There are a few other ways to earn Southwest Rapid Rewards Points, even 135k Rapid Rewards points in the same calendar year.

-You also aren’t eligible for a personal Southwest credit card if you’ve earned a bonus on one of the cards in the last 24 months.
+You also aren’t eligible for a personal Southwest credit card bonus if you’ve earned a bonus on one of the cards in the last 24 months.

 The good news is it’s still possible to be approved for 1 Southwest personal credit card and 1 Southwest Business card or both Southwest Business credit cards.